coderashed/cerebras-code-mcp/README.md

 ## 2. Get Cerebras API key
 Visit [cloud.cerebras.ai](https://cloud.cerebras.ai) and create an API key

+[OPTIONAL] Add OpenRouter as a backup in case you hit your Cerebras rate limits Visit [OpenRouter](https://openrouter.ai/) and get a key to use as a fallback provider.

+You can set this key in your MCP settings under OPENROUTER_API_KEY, and it will trigger automatically if anything goes wrong with calling Cerebras.

-## 3. Run the command to setup on Cursor/Claude Code
+## 3. Run the command to open the setup wizard for Cursor/Claude Code
 ```bash
 cerebras-mcp --config
 ```

-You can also use this link to [install quickly to Cursor](https://cursor.com/en/install-mcp?name=cerebras-code&config=eyJjb21tYW5kIjoiY2VyZWJyYXMtbWNwIiwiZW52Ijp7IkNFUkVCUkFTX0FQSV9LRVkiOiJ5b3VyLWNlcmVicmFzLWtleS1oZXJlIiwiT1BFTlJPVVRFUl9BUElfS0VZIjoieW91ci1vcGVucm91dGVyLWtleS1oZXJlIn19)
+Use the setup wizard to configure the tool on your machine.

-## 4. Usage in Cursor
+## 4. Usage

 The MCP tool will appear as `write` in your tool list.
 It supports: